aeh0/experiiiments/_drafts/2022-11-17-fellowship-update.markdown

 **What plans do you have to share your findings within your institution/within the sector?**

 - Ongoing blogging and documentation to feed into a final report
-- Respond to any relevant 2023 or 2024 call for papers at major conferences
+- Respond to any relevant 2023 or 2024 calls for papers at major conferences
 - Explore publication routes for digital humanities training materials ([Carpentries Incubator and Carpentries Lab](https://carpentries.org/community-lessons/), [Programming Historian](https://programminghistorian.org/en/))

 **Is there anything else that you would like to tell us or feedback regarding your fellowship to date?**